marychew97/google-homepage/README.md

-Design and code a Google homepag using HTML and CSS based on the existing Google homepage as reference
+Design and code a Google homepage using HTML and CSS based on the existing Google homepage as reference